 Market Manipulation Prohibited

-No Person subject to the Company’s jurisdiction shall attempt to manipulate or manipulate the market in any Swap.
+No Person subject to the Company’s jurisdiction shall attempt to manipulate or manipulate the price in any Swap, corner or attempt to corner any Swap or any commodity underlying a Swap, or engage in any activity or conduct otherwise prohibited under CEA sections 9(a)(2) or 4c(a)(5) or Commission Regulations 180.1(a) or 180.2.

 Disruptive Trading Practices Prohibited

-No Person subject to the Company’s jurisdiction shall engage in any trading practice or conduct that constitutes a “disruptive trading practice,” as such term is described in Section 4c(a)(5) of the CEA or in interpretive guidance issued by the CFTC, in relation to the trading of any Swap.
+No Person subject to the Company’s jurisdiction shall engage, or attempt to engage, in any trading practice or conduct that constitutes a “disruptive trading practice,” as such term is described in Section 4c(a)(5) of the CEA or in interpretive guidance issued by the CFTC, in relation to the trading of any Swap.

 Prohibition of Misstatements

-No Person subject to the Company’s jurisdiction shall make a misstatement of a material fact to the Company, including any Committee, Review Panel, Disciplinary Panel or Appeal Panel, or to the Regulatory Services Provider, or knowingly omit to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading.
+No Person subject to the Company’s jurisdiction shall make, or attempt to make, a misstatement of a material fact to the Company, including any Committee, Review Panel, Disciplinary Panel or Appeal Panel, or to the Regulatory Services Provider, or intentionally or recklessly, omit to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading.

 Misuse of the Trading System

 Misuse of the Trading System is strictly prohibited.
-No Person subject to the Company’s jurisdiction shall (i) permit unauthorized use of the Trading System; (ii) assist any Person in obtaining unauthorized access to the Trading System; (iii) interfere with the operation of the Trading System; (iv) intercept or interfere with information provided by or to the Trading System; or (v) in any way use the Trading System in a manner contrary to the Rules.
+No Person subject to the Company’s jurisdiction shall, or shall attempt to, (i) permit unauthorized use of the Trading System; (ii) assist any Person in obtaining unauthorized access to the Trading System; (iii) interfere with the operation of the Trading System; (iv) intercept or interfere with information provided by or to the Trading System; or (v) in any way use the Trading System in a manner contrary to the Rules.

 Financial or Other Incentive Programs